Skip to content

 Betrayal as an act of love.
 Review of 'A friendship' by Silvia Avallone

-'And then I had to recognise that too: that you cannot live, cannot grow, without experiencing a wrong friendship.'
+'And then I had to realise that too: that you cannot live, cannot grow, without experiencing a wrong friendship.'
 That is the conclusion drawn by Elisa, the protagonist of Silvia Avallone's new novel A Friendship.
 Many people will probably recognise it, that attraction to a friend or girlfriend who is not actually right for you or right for you, but...

 Too divided for unity.
 How a booklet on yoga nearly brought writer Emmanuel Carrère to the brink of collapse

 A light-hearted and delicate little book on yoga is what French author Emmanuel Carrère intends to write.
-By this, he does not mean the glorified form of gymnastics that so many practise, no, he is talking about the sacred yoga that leads to calming the mind, to serenity and pure perception of what is.
+By this he does not mean the glorified form of gymnastics that so many practise, no, he is talking about the sacred yoga that leads to calming the mind, to serenity and pure perception of what is.
 Al also goes after...

 Botero